unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 ## Protocol Overview

 The classical shadow protocol aims to create an approximate classical representation of a quantum state using minimal measurements.
 This approach not only characterizes and mitigates noise effectively but also retains sample efficiency and demonstrates noise resilience.
-For more details, see the section ([Classical Shadow Protocol and its Robust Estimation](shadows-5-theory.md)).
+For more details, see the section ([What is the theory behind Classical Shadow Estimation?](shadows-5-theory.md)).

 One can use the mitiq.shadows following the steps below: